-Let me give you a HIGH 5: Five Top-Tools compared
+Let me give you a HIGH 5: Five top software solutions compared

 What are we taking a closer look at?
 Five providers of cloud-based project management software offered as SaaS (Software as a Service) solution.

-The project management software with German server location combines communication and task workflows in one tool while remaining GDPR compliant.
+The project management software with German server location combines communication and task workflows while remaining GDPR compliant.
 Stackfield is available to users as a cloud-based solution as well as on-premise.

 Usability and function.
 On the one hand, Stackfield shows user-friendliness in it’s clear structure.
 Project rooms are created for different workspaces.
 And because work structures in different project teams can be quite different, they can be designed flexible: each room contains various modules (e.g. group chat, discussion module, task management, time recording, calendar document and file management, etc.) whose composition can be easily adapted to the needs of the users.
 For example, the Kanban board in the task module can be converted into an editorial plan.
 Modules can be switched off if not needed.
 In addition to the existing integrations (such as Dropbox), the Stackfield API provides an opportunity for integrating additional systems, such as links to a CRM module.
 Gantt charts are still in the works at Stackfield, but are about to be released.
 These diagrams are useful, for example, in resource planning or to get an overview of individual projects.

 In order to maintain relationships, all elements (tasks, files, comments, etc.) can be linked to each other.
 Thus, Stackfield also keeps the project management with complex workflows clear and structured.

-On the other hand, great care was also taken to create an intuitive user interface in which you can quickly find your way around.
-For this reason and because of its high flexibility, Stackfield is even becoming the ideal alternative for customers who used to work exclusively with simple tools of low complexity.
+On the other hand, the develpers took great care to create an intuitive user interface in which you can quickly find your way around.
+For this reason and because of its high flexibility, Stackfield is even the right alternative for those who used to work exclusively with software of low complexity.
 To further facilitate entry, the project managers and all those involved in the project team are guided through the first steps.